frctl/fractal-docs/docs/guide/project-settings.md

 ## The fractal.js file

-By convention, project configuration and setup information should be kept in file called `fractal.js` that lives in the **root of your project directory**.
+By convention, project configuration and setup information should be kept in a file called `fractal.js` that lives in the **root of your project directory**.

 If you are using the Fractal [CLI tool](./cli) this file will need to exist (and be set up correctly) before you can run commands on your project.